-Two politicians from two different scales of politics – one profess superiority of race whilst another profess superiority of religion but both has the cheek to share the limelight that Obama brought by being the first Black President.
+Two politicians from two different scales of politics – one professes superiority of race whilst another professes superiority of religion but both have the cheek to share the limelight that Obama brought by being the first Black President.

-Sorry but it only reinforces the fact that Malaysian politicians truly have thick skins.
+Sorry, but it only reinforces the fact that Malaysian politicians truly & rightfully have thick skins.